-I’m a novice meditator.
 For years, I dallied with meditation, starting and stopping many times, struggling to build a habit.
-At one point, I even tried Meditation Teacher Training to kick-start my practice.
+At one point, I even tried my first attempt with a Meditation Teacher Training to kick-start my practice.
 But, for a variety of reasons, that was a bust too.

-Then last year, I set a goal to develop a consistent meditation practice, with more determination than before, and with a little help from a device called Muse.
+It wasn’t until I set a goal to develop a consistent meditation practice, with more determination than before, and with a little help from a device called Muse.
 Muse is a brain-sensing headband, designed to provide biofeedback to the meditator about their brain activity.
 When the brain is calm, the meditator is rewarded with the chirp of a bird, letting the meditator know, whatever they are doing (or not doing) is working and the brain is getting calmer.
-When the brain is active, background sounds selected in advance get louder and louder, letting the meditator know that are headed off track.
+When the brain is active, background sounds selected in advance get louder and louder, letting the meditator know that they are headed off track.
 (I like the beach background and the rainforest backgrounds best).